nwautomator/fradiusauth/README.md

 fradiusauth
 ===========

-Authentication scripts for FreeRADIUS using the Packet API
+Authentication scripts for FreeRADIUS using 2FA

 Setup and testing
 =================